 7. Kosgoda: Turtle conservation project

-The southwest coast is quite known for the turtles that come and lay their eggs.
+The Southern Coast of Sri Lanka is quite known for the turtles that come and lay their eggs.
 Sri Lanka’s turtles are not faring as well as Sri Lanka’s protected elephants.
 Along the coast several small projects have opened up to increase the survival prospects of baby turtles, because they have a lot of risks to overcome before they can safely reach the sea.

 First of all eggs are sold in the market as food and second there are several predators like dogs and birds trying to catch and eat the baby turtles.
 The projects buy the eggs from locals and fishermen so they can safely keep them till they hatch.